liammdav/Health-Policy-Analysis/project_descriptions/health_policy_simulation.md

 ---

 ## Conclusion:
-This project demonstrates the potential effects of a **gradual universal healthcare policy** on **coverage rates**.
-By modeling the policy’s implementation and using **OLS regression**, the simulation provides insights into the relationship between policy adoption and healthcare coverage.
+The **Universal Healthcare Policy Simulation** provides a comprehensive analysis of the potential effects of a **gradual universal healthcare policy** on **coverage rates**.
+Through the application of a **sigmoid function** to model policy adoption and **OLS regression** to analyze the impact on public coverage, the simulation shows that the policy change significantly increases public coverage while decreasing private insurance coverage.

+The results suggest that a gradual shift towards universal healthcare, starting from 2024, could substantially increase public healthcare coverage, highlighting the effectiveness of the policy in achieving broader coverage.
+The inverse relationship with private insurance coverage emphasizes the trade-off between public and private funding mechanisms in the healthcare system.

+These findings offer valuable insights for policymakers considering the phased implementation of universal healthcare.
+Future work could focus on refining the model with real-world data, incorporating additional variables such as **economic conditions** and **demographic factors**, and testing alternative policy scenarios to better understand the long-term implications of universal healthcare adoption.

 For further questions or comments, please reach out to me at:
 Email: **liammdav@icloud.com**